odoomrp/odoomrp-wip/mrp_production_editable_scheduled_products/README.rst

 Editable scheduled products
 ===========================

-This module allows to add to edit scheduled product lines, enabling the possibility to add more lines when order is in draft state.
+This module allows to edit scheduled product lines, enabling the possibility to add more lines when order is in draft state.

 Usage
 =====